 Symptoms and signs of a mass lesion: headaches, altered appetite, thirst, visual field defects—particularly bitemporal hemianopia or the hemifield slide phenomenon (images drifting apart)

 Imaging evidence of a mass lesion as an incidental finding

 Hypersecretion or hyposecretion of one or more pituitary hormones

-In this disorder, the sella appears empty because it is filled with CSF, which flattens the pituitary gland against the wall of the sella.
+In this disorder, the sella appears empty because it is filled with cerebrospinal fluid, which flattens the pituitary gland against the wall of the sella.
 The syndrome may be

 Pituitary function in patients with empty sella syndrome is frequently normal.
-However, hypopituitarism may occur, as may headaches and visual field defects.
-Occasionally, patients have small coexisting pituitary tumors that secrete growth hormone (GH), prolactin, or ACTH.
+However, hypopituitarism Generalized Hypopituitarism Generalized hypopituitarism refers to endocrine deficiency syndromes due to partial or complete loss of anterior lobe pituitary function.
+Various clinical features occur depending on the specific... read more may occur, as may headaches and visual field defects.
+Occasionally, patients have small coexisting pituitary tumors that secrete growth hormone (GH), prolactin, or adrenocorticotropic hormone (ACTH).